microsoft/msphpsql/README.md

 ## Announcements

-**March 7, 2017**: We are trilled to announce that the early technical preview for SQLSRV and PDO_SQLSRV drivers is now available, both drivers have been built and tested on El Capitan (OS X 10.11).
+**March 7, 2017**: We are thrilled to announce that the early technical preview for SQLSRV and PDO_SQLSRV drivers is now available, both drivers have been built and tested on El Capitan (OS X 10.11).
 For complete list of changes please visit [4.1.7-preview release notes](https://github.com/Microsoft/msphpsql/releases/tag/v4.1.7-preview).

  Please visit the [blog][blog] for more announcements.